chocolatechip-ui/chui/README.md

 npm i -g chui
 ```

+##Updating

+`chui` is dependent on `chocolatechipui` for its resources.
+Since we update `chocolatechipui` frequently, it's a go idea to run `npm update` at least once a week.
+This will pull down the latest version for `chui` to use.

 ##Creating Projects

 `Chui` helps you quickly create a ChocolateChip-UI project.
 There are two types of projects: